Ok, so you’re passionate about detailing cars and want to start your own car detailing business. Great! Now, where do you start?

 Financial Projections

 Financial projections are important because they guide, monitor performance, manage cash flow, facilitate budgeting, support strategic goals, enhance credibility, prepare for contingencies, improve operational efficiency, and support business valuation.
-They are a fundamental tool for planning, managing, and growing a successful business.
+They are fundamental for planning, managing, and growing a successful business.

 Clarifies Business Objectives